batyaboyo/binary_trees/README.md

 All your header files should be include guarded
 GitHub
 There should be one project repository per group.
 If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.

-More Info
-Data structures
-Please use the following data structures and types for binary trees.
-Don’t forget to include them in your header file.

-Basic Binary Tree
-epo.
-It may not be used during the correction